 - Use password protection for shareable calendar links.
-That way, you can reset the password if a group member leaves; the remaining group members can keep using the same calendar link with the new password.
+That way, you can reset the password if needed.

-- Review your calendar links periodically.
+- Review all calendar access periodically.
 You can do so by going to Settings > Sharing.
 You’ll see a list of all calendar users, groups, and shareable links.

 - Learn more about calendar links and protecting calendar data.